COVID-19 Will Change The Tattoo Industry Forever

 Advertisement

 New York City tattoo artist Minka Sicklinger began postponing appointments in early March.
-"Myself and a lot of my colleagues slowed down on taking clients before Governor Andrew Cuomo's announcement was made," she says arbout the New York Governor's March 20th shelter-in-place mandate.
+"Myself and a lot of my colleagues slowed down on taking clients before Governor Andrew Cuomo's announcement was made," she says about the New York Governor's March 20th orders that required non-essential businesses to close or operate remotely.
 "I felt a moral and social responsibility to my health and theirs to postpone them.
 Tattooing is a very intimate experience, and there’s no real way to maintain any form of social distancing while tattooing."

 “